UPDATED August 7, 2026

 June 2nd – September 5th

 H2O Glow After Hours is an extra-ticket event held at Typhoon Lagoon Water Park for select dates during the summer!
-The 2026 event will return for select nights from June 2 – September 5, 2026.
+The event is back for select nights from June 2 – September 5, 2026.

 August 2026